techtrekleo/audio-visualizer/README.md

     Navigate to `chrome://extensions` in your Chrome browser.

 3.  **Enable Developer Mode:**
-    In the top-right corner, toggle the "Developer mode" switch on.
+    In the top-right corner, toggle the "Developer mode" switch on

+    .

 4.  **Load the Extension:**
     Click the **"Load unpacked"** button.